laudio/pyodbc/examples/data-transfer-mssql/README.md

-# Data Transfer for MSSQL
+# MSSQL Data Transfer Example

-Example project to demonstrate a data pipeline container built using laudio/pyodbc as a base image - that transfers data from one database to another database
+Example project to demonstrate a data pipeline container built using laudio/pyodbc as a base image - that transfers data from one mssql database to another mssql database

 ### Running